by Texas Homesteader ~

 The sides can be as simple as opening up a couple of cans of veggies.
 Or I sometimes I Roast Fresh Vegetables (mom’s fave).

 But buttered rice with fresh sage is an easy yet delicious side option too.
 And it comes together so quickly.

 Rice is cheap, y’all.
 So it’s a staple in our pantry.

-And this side dish comes together amazingly quickly.
+At this point I like to add a handful of chopped carrots.
+I just like the look of them in my rice.
 Then I put the lid on the pot and bring the broth to a simmer.

 After the liquid has been cooked into the rice I turn off the heat and leave the pan covered on the stove while I turn my attention to the fresh sage.

 Preparing The Garlic & Sage

 While the rice is steaming, I sauté some garlic in a little butter.
 Then I’ll finely chop some fresh sage & sauté for about 2 minutes more.